 Growing up it was a chance to write Valentine's Day cards to everyone in school and maybe JUST MAYBE get that special note from your crush.
 Then, when I was older and single it was a day filled with a night in (or out) with my girls, some wine, baking, and lots of chocolate.

-Now that I'm in a relationship, it's a nice excuse for us to cook something special in or treat ourselves to a fancy meal out.
-I know there's a lot of commercial hype around the Holiday, but to me, it's always just a good reminder to tell everyone you care about how much they mean to you and to eat some sugary baked goods while you're at it.
+Now that I'm in a relationship, it's a nice excuse for us to cook something special like Homemade Vegan Gnocchi or treat ourselves to a fancy meal out.
+I know there's a lot of commercial hype around the Holiday, but to me, it's always just a good reminder to tell everyone you care about how much they mean to you.
+Plus, it's a great excuse to eat some eggless & dairy-free linzer cookies while you're at it!

-    The first step is to make sure to make your curd 4-24 hours before baking these cookies.
+The first step is to make sure to make the blood orange curd 4-24 hours before baking these cookies.
 Personally, I wait for the full 24 hours because the curd really has time to "set" and become super thick and creamy during this time in the fridge.